 Through backtesting I can test multiple strategies across multiple markets within a single week.
 I could devise an entirely new profitable trading plan within a month or two if I needed to.

 Backtesting allows you to collect massive amounts of data and information about your strategy with minimal time.
-Of course, it can take several hours to properly backtest a strategy across all relevant markets.
+Of course, it can take dozens of hours to properly backtest a strategy across all relevant markets.

 But that time is minimal compared to how long it would have taken to collect that data from live trades.
 Backtesting historical data allows you to witness how your plan would have theoretically performed had you been trading it for the past few years.